amzn/amazon-payments-magento-2-plugin/README.md

 Please follow the instructions in the [User Guide] (https://amzn.github.io/amazon-payments-magento-2-plugin)

 ## Release Notes
+### v1.1.1 stability
+#### Enhancements:
+        * Display the module version in the admin html
+        * Support for Modernizr 3.x
+        * Added extended support for japanese names
+        * Removed disturbing message for charge on order
+        * Configuration option to supply the store name added

+#### Bug Fixes:
+        * Order handling for free orders corrected
+        * Fixed incompatibility on CompleteOrder
+        * Displayed URLs did not take the store-view configured domain into account
+        * Removed unneeded CSS and layout
+        * jQuery storage API not always present

 ### v1.1.0 Rebrand
 #### Enhancements:
         * This release does not add any new features